 Chill is a winter wonderland located right in the dome next to the Queen Mary.
 This ice kingdom features tons of different ice sculptures complete with a 24 foot ice replica of the Queen Mary.
 It has ice slides, animals and a walk through ice castle, and around the outside there is ice skating and tubing.
 Make sure to dress warmly though as even with the provided parka it is a cool 7 degrees in the ice kingdom.

-Ice Skating at Pershing Square in Los Angeles
+Ice Skating at Pershing Square in Los Angeles or Hotel Del Coronado in San Diego

 Usually open from mid-November to mid-January this large ice rink right in the center of LA is in its 15th season of bringing a little cold weather fun to sunny Southern California.
 This is a great place to hang out with friends, enjoy Christmas Concerts and events and ice skate for only $6 for an hour and $2 for skate rentals.
 I love making the trek down here as it’s a fun way to pretend like you live in a city where ice actually does freeze on the ground, without having to drive in it.
+Also, in San Diego you can ice skate overlooking the beach and ocean at the famous Hotel Del Coronado.
+It is a very California Christmas thing to do to combine the beach with ice skating.

 Newport Boat Parade (December 17-21)